kevinpapst/freshrss-dilbert/README.md

 But this extension will ONLY work on new added feed items as it manipulates them while fetching new items.

-## Known issues

-Unfortunately there is a problem with FreshRSS 1.8.
-Old entries will be rewritten back to their original state after updating the feed.
-This will be fixed with the upcoming release 1.9, see also https://github.com/FreshRSS/FreshRSS/issues/1706

 ## Fair use

 Please note that they deactivated the images in their RSS feed years ago, I suspect mainly to get more visitors to their website.